joseeden/joeden/docs/007-Amazon-Web-Services/005-AWS-Disaster-Recovery/001-Disaster-Recovery-in-AWS.md

 ## RPO and RTO

-- RPO - Recovery Point Objective: How often we create backups.
-Time between the RPO and the disaster is the data loss
+- **RPO** - Recovery Point Objective: How often we create backups.
+Time between the RPO and the disaster is the data loss.
-- RTO - Recovery Time Objective: The point in time when the recovery finishes.
-The time between the disaster and the RTO is downtime
+- **RTO** - Recovery Time Objective: The point in time when the recovery finishes.
+The time between the disaster and the RTO is downtime.

 ## Disaster Recovery Strategies